cheeaun/kyoku/README.md

 - Have a preference for setting custom maximum number of characters for song title
 - Have a nice icon
 - Windows version?

+Icon
+---

+The music note icon is made by [Freepik](http://www.flaticon.com/authors/freepik) from [www.flaticon.com](http://www.flaticon.com) and licensed by [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).

 License
 ---